- What shapes us, genes or enviroment?

 Moreover, in hospitalized ICU patients or the elderly when this occurs, it sets the stage for the appearance of acute onset delirium.
 This is exacerbated when they also have a simultaneous cytokine storm from sepsis or obesity.
 We see this often in hospitalized patients who cannot sleep well in ICUs.
 Acute delirium states very much look the same as chronic sleep deprivation patients we see clinically as well.
 Inducing cold, using progesterone and using hypnotics helps manage these conditions.
 I mentioned this in my hour long PaleoFX talk last week.

-GEEKS ARE UP: So today we are going to look more closely about how circadian biology sculpts our species.
+Okay, non scientists take a breather.
+Geeks are up: So today we are going to look more closely about how circadian biology sculpts our species.
 We will assume the sun rises for us today at 6 AM.
 About two hours before the sunrise we are at our lowest body temperature and this signal is sent to our hypothalamus to the hypocretin neurons that link metabolism (leptin receptor) to the sleep cycle clocks.
 This temperature dip signals that sleep is coming to an end and that the brain needs to raise its cortisol levels to wake up the cerebral cortex not connected to the autonomic portions of the brain in the brainstem.

 This is called the reticular activating system.
 When the reticular activating system is damaged, humans remain in a sleep like state called coma.
 Neurosurgeons call this a chronic vegetative state.
 The release of cortisol is a neuro-chemical signal from the hypothalamus that allows the reticular activating system to wake up the cerebral cortex in the AM.